takezoe/scalatra-twirl.g8/README.md

 ##Usage

-Clone this repository and overwrite organization and name in `project/build.scala` and hit the command below:
+Clone this repository and overwrite organization and name in `build.sbt` and hit the command below:

 ```
 ./sbt.sh ~container:start